 How do Powhatan Indian children live, and what did they do in the past?

-do the same things any children do--play with each other, go to school and help around the house.
-In the past, Indian kids had more chores
+They do the same things any children do--play with each other, go to school and help around the house.
+In the past, Indian kids had more

-and less time to play, just like early colonial children.
-But they did have dolls and toys, such
+chores and less time to play, just like early colonial children.
+But they did have dolls

-as a miniature bow and arrow or hand-held ball games.
-Like many Native Americans, Powhatan mothers traditionally carried their babies in
+and toys, such as a miniature bow and arrow or hand-held ball games.
+Like many Native Americans, Powhatan mothers traditionally carried

 on their backs--a custom which many American parents have